-The design space of weakly consistent data storage systems has been explored thoroughly.
-Generally, one approach is to define some reasonable isolation or consistency level that is applicable to a wide enough range of applications, or allow the application to tune the consistency level to their specific needs.
-An alternate approach is to re-examine the application level requirements we really want out of weakly consistent systems.
-In general, strongly consistent systems try to offer a sequential (e.g. linearizable/serializable) data store as the fundamental abstraction to a client.
-Alternatively, weakly consistent systems do not provide such a clean abstraction.
-One perspective is to lean into this, abandoning the strictly sequential view of storage, and expose this flexibility to users.
-This is the approach explored in TARDiS (SIGMOD 2016), a concurrency control approach of transactional data systems that essentially throws out the sequential data store model, and instead adopts weak consistency by making explicit a notion of branch and merge concurrency model.
+In the weakly consistent world, one approach is to define some reasonable isolation or consistency level that is applicable to a wide enough range of applications, or allow the application to tune the consistency level to their specific needs.
+Another perspective is to lean even more strongly into the detailed mechanics of the weakly consistent model, abandoning the strictly sequential view of storage, and expose this flexibility to users.
+This is the type of approach explored in TARDiS (SIGMOD 2016), a concurrency control approach for transactional storage systems that essentially throws out the sequential data store model, and instead adopts weak consistency by making explicit a notion of branch and merge concurrency model.

 Branch and Merge Transactions